scrapinghub/web-poet/docs/intro/pop.rst

 ------------------------------

 1. Page Objects should have its classname end with a **Page** suffix.

-  - This allows for easy identification when used by other developers.
+   This allows for easy identification when used by other developers.

 2. The list of :class:`~.OverrideRule` must be declared as a top-level variable from the package named ``RULES``.

-  - This enables other developers to easily retrieve the list of :class:`~.OverrideRule` to be used in their own projects.
+This enables other developers to easily retrieve the list of :class:`~.OverrideRule` to be used in their own projects.

+3. It is recommended to use the ``web_poet.default_registry`` by default instead of creating your own custom registries by instantiating :class:`~.PageObjectRegistry`.
+This provides a default expectation for developers on which registry to use right from the start.

+4. When building a new **POP** based of on existing **POPs**, it is recommended to use an **inclusion** strategy rather than **exclusion** when selecting the list of :class:`~.OverrideRule` to export.
+   This is due to the latter having the risk of being brittle when the underlying source **POPs** change.
+This could lead to a few :class:`~.OverrideRule` that are unintentionally included.